1 Peter 2:16

 Plutarch: “Every bad man is a slave.”

 Obedience to God’s principles liberates us from slavery to self.
 God’s Word conditions Christian freedom by Christian responsibility.
 We are free because we are the slave of God.
-True Christian freedom is not a freedom to do anything we want, rather what we ought.
+True Christian freedom is not the freedom to do anything we want.
 As Christians, we are not free to pursue our base passions.
+Christian freedom is not freedom to do what we want but what we ought.

 Freedom without obligation is anarchy.
 Freedom is the right to choose between alternatives.
-The reason we dread liberty is because it means responsibility.
-The greatest liberty for the Christian is fellowship with God and living under His standards.
-He designed His standards for the welfare of the believer.
+The reason we dread liberty is that it means responsibility.
+The greatest freedom for the Christian is fellowship with God and living under his standards.
+He designed his criteria for the welfare of the believer.

-God liberates the Christian from sin and Satan (Jonn 8:36).
-This does not liberate us from civil duty or obedience to the Word of God.
-It is easy to rationalize our liberty in Christ and say it frees us from responsibility to the state.
-Christian liberty, however is not license.
+God liberates the Christian from sin and Satan (Jn.
+8:36).
+This does not release us from civil duty or obedience to the Word of God.
+It is easy to rationalize that our liberty in Christ frees us from responsibility to the state.
+Christian freedom is not license.